Tibbs39/Aid-Management-Application/README.md

 # Aid Management Application
-## Final Project of OOP244 of Winter 2018 from Seneca College

 This project is an application that manages the list of goods that need to be shipped to a disaster area.
 The client application tracks the quantity of items needed, tracks the quantity on hand, and stores information